Occ. Code 8720200

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination

-Open Competitive: an Associates degree or higher in nursing and three years experience in an adult correctional agency, with at least 30 facilities and a full range of security levels.
+Open Competitive: associates degree or higher in nursing and three years experience in an adult correctional agency, with at least 30 facilities and a full range of security levels.
 This experience must have involved responsibility for all aspects of inmate movement relating to medical issues and diagnoses, including assessing the medical needs of all inmates with a medical condition, identifying available medical resources necessary to meet inmates medical needs, utilizing medical and security information to determine appropriate facility placements making final decisions on transfers of inmates with health related problems, locating and/or making available facility infirmary beds at appropriate facilities, and coordinating inmate transfers with appropriate staff of sending and receiving facilities.